fcrepo4-labs/fcrepo-api-x-demo/README.md

 * Visit http://localhost:8080/fcrepo/rest and see the Fedora REST API web page
 * Visit http://localhost:9102/jsonld/ and see a JSON LD representation of the root Fedora container.
-* `curl -i http://localhost/fcrepo/rest` and see a response from API-X
+* `curl -i -I http://localhost/fcrepo/rest` and see a response from API-X

 Once you can verify that the environment is up and working, move on to some of the sample [API-X exercises](apix-exercises.md).